pretix/pretix-docs/docs/topics/payment/bank-transfer.md

 Complete the authorization process according to the instructions on the website.
 You will then be redirected back to the pretix backend.

-If you have multiple accounts at the bank, you have to select the bank account that you want to import data from.
+If your GoCardless account contains information for multiple accounts at the same bank, you have to select the bank account that you want to import data from.
 Choose a start date for importing transactions and confirm by clicking the :btn:Connect to bank: button.
-If you now navigate back to the "Automatic import" page, it will display the bank connections you selected on the previous page as connected.
+If you now navigate back to the "Automatic import" page, it will display the bank accounts you selected on the previous page as connected.
 Once the automatic import is active, you should check it for unresolved transactions occasionally.

-The most frequent cause for unresolved transactions is a mistyped or missing order number in the reference line.
+The most frequent cause of unresolved transactions is a mistyped or missing order number in the reference line.
 If the bank account is also used for transactions unrelated to sales via pretix, this will produce unresolved transactions as well. pretix allows you to resolve these transactions manually.
-The [section below](bank-transfer.md#handling-unresolved-transactions) explains how to handle unresolved transactions manually.
+The section below explains [how to handle unresolved transactions manually](bank-transfer.md#handling-unresolved-transactions).

 #### Option B: importing bank data